railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

    *Chart of timesheet by account*

-The data making up these graphs can be varied using the filters available in the upper part of the screen.
-If you want to see more detail, switch to the list view.
+The data making up these list view can be varied using the filters available in the upper part of the screen.
+If you want to see more detail, switch to the graph view.

 .. index::
    single: timesheets; evaluation